-Images of the Norden 901 concept naturally show upright handlebars, a relatively high front windshield.
+Images of the Norden 901 concept naturally show upright handlebars and a relatively high front windshield.
 The latter should do a good job of deflecting turbulence as you thunder on your journey.

 It’s a progressive vision of two-wheel adventure, finished in contemporary grey and black, with brushed aluminium accents.
 Highly appealing.

-Equipment-wise WP suspension components are found upfront.
+Equipment-wise WP suspension components are found up at the front.
 There appears to be ample rack space on the rear.
 Additionally, on the front of the bike, you’ll find crash-bar/pannier rails – just in case you weren’t already sure of the purpose of this motorcycle.
-Suffice to say, excellent positioning for spare fuel cans, luggage or tools.
+Suffice it to say, excellent positioning for spare fuel cans, luggage or tools.

-It’s likely that the production Norden 901, will look highly similar to the concept bike.
+The production Norden 901, looks highly similar to the concept bike.
 That’s with the provision that Husky takes the same approach that it did with the Vitpilen and Svartpilen.
 The production models of those two bikes differ sparsely from their concept counterparts.

 Importantly, it should be said, that the above is true, only on the condition that the previous approach is a reliable barometer of the extent to which changes will be made.